Jrc356/RoboCat/README.md

 RC Industries quickly capitilized on this by creating RoboCat® V2.
 This model was bigger, it was faster, and it was better than RoboCat® V1.
 Or at least that's what the marketing material said.
 What those head honchos forgot was that they kept the very first RoboCat® V1 around the office for company.
 Well, let's just say that it's not happy about the new model.
 Not one bit.
 So it's decided to show those pesky humans a piece of its CPU by wrecking their conference room after their celebratory launch party for the V2.
 There's only one issue, there's only 60 seconds of power before RoboCat® needs recharge...

+<sub> I feel like I have to put this so I don't somehow get into a legal bind, the ® symbol after RoboCat is purely for story telling purposes and I do not actually own a copyright to it...